How to Test For Leaky Gut

 - Fermented Vegetables: Feature organic acids that help balance the body’s intestinal pH level, as well as probiotics that support good gut health.

-- Sprouted Seeds: Serve as great sources of fiber and support the growth of beneficial bacteria in the gut; chia seeds, flaxseeds, and hemp seeds are among the top sprouted seeds available to help address LGS.
+- Sprouted Seeds: Serve as great sources of fiber and support the growth of beneficial bacteria in the gut; chia seeds, flaxseeds, and hemp seeds are among the top sprouted seeds available to help address intestinal hyperpermeability.

-Let’s not forget about the benefits of using bovine colostrum supplementation to treat LGS, either.
-Bovine colostrum contains an unparalleled blend of immune modulators, growth factors, minerals, nutrients, and vitamins to help individuals improve gut health while modulating and enhancing immune function.
+Let’s not forget about the potential benefits of using bovine colostrum supplementation, either.
+Bovine colostrum contains an unparalleled blend of immune components, growth factors, minerals, nutrients, and vitamins that may help improve gut health while modulating and enhancing immune function.

-The time and resources required to identify and treat LGS can add up quickly.
-Thankfully, a clinically proven leaky gut treatment is available to help individuals of all ages – Colostrum-LD®.
+The time and resources required to identify and treat leaky gut can add up quickly.
+Thankfully, a bovine colostrum helps protect against damage to the GI lining.

-With the addition of Colostrum-LD® to daily nutrition, an individual can restore a leaky gut to normal permeability levels.
-For healthy adults who want to prevent LGS, 1 teaspoon powder twice daily of Colostrum-LD® is recommended.
-For people with a condition related to intestinal hyperpermeability, 2 teaspoons twice daily is recommended.
-Colostrum-LD® contains verified quantities of growth factors that help heal a leaky gut.
+With the addition of bovine colostrum to daily nutrition, an individual may help restore a leaky gut to normal permeability levels.
+For healthy adults, 1 teaspoon powder twice daily of Colostrum-LD® may provide the nutrients necessary to potentially keep leaky gut at bay.
+Bovine colostrum contains verified quantities of growth factors that may help your body and immune system heal a leaky gut.
 These growth factors have been shown to prevent and heal stomach and GI damage.
-Colostrum-LD® also has been proven in clinical studies to prevent and heal damage caused by pain medications.
-It also helps eliminate GI infections and gut inflammation, colonize beneficial bacteria, and optimize nutritional uptake from food by increasing surface area in the small intestine.